Global matrix factorizations: Calabi--Yau property

 \section{Calabi--Yau property}

 The goal of this section is to prove the following theorem: \begin{thm} Let $(X,W)$ be as above and, in addition, suppose $X$ is Calabi--Yau.
-Then the category $\Inj(X,W)_\c$ is a Calabi--Yau category of dimension n where n is the dimension of the variety.\end{thm}
+Then the category $\Inj(X,W)_\c$ is a Calabi--Yau category of dimension $n$, where $n$ is the dimension of $X$.\end{thm}